keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/evaluationdefinition.md

 description: Define all workloads and checks associated with an application
 weight: 20
 ---
----

-title: KeptnEvaluationDefinition
-description: Define all evaluations associated with an application
-weight: 30
----

 A `KeptnEvaluationDefinition` defines evaluation tasks that can be run by the Keptn Lifecycle Toolkit